 When you have located mold and had a mold inspection to confirm it, you need to have it removed.
 More appropriately, you need Mold Remediation, which involves getting mold levels back to normal.
 You can’t actually remove mold entirely.

 This is not a DIY activity.
 You need mold removal and remediation experts who know what they are doing.
 Jenkins Restorations has trained professionals who will take the following 5 steps for proper mold remediation to restore you back to normal:

 Assessing mold growth involves more than just looking at what is visibly growing on the walls or in a corner.
 Mold can be an invisible intruder, growing behind and around what you first see.
 Such devious behavior requires inquisitive thinking.

-First, we understand that behind all mold growth is a water or moisture problem.
+Behind all mold growth is a water or moisture problem.
 To remove it, you need to know where the moisture comes from and how it gets into the home.
 Mold often accompanies water damage from a leaky pipe, broken water heater, or natural disaster.

 2. We document the mold problem and create a remediation plan

-Before we begin remediation, Jenkins Restorations’ team member documents the mold situation with writing, photos and video.
-The team supervisor will use this documentation to develop a remediation plan, which typically answers questions like when work is slated to begin, when that work is scheduled to be completed, who will be performing the remediation, any testing that should be done, and if homeowners will be temporarily relocated.
+Before we begin remediation, a Jenkins Restorations’ team member documents the mold situation with writing, photos and video.
+The team supervisor will use this documentation to develop a remediation plan.
+This will answer questions like when work is slated to begin, when that work is scheduled to be completed, who will be performing the remediation, any testing that should be done, and if homeowners will be temporarily relocated.

 3: We calculate the extent of the contamination